-The Board adopted the Directors' Fit and Proper Policy on 27 May 2022 to set criteria and provide guidance for the NC in their review and assessment of candidates who are to be appointed to the Board of the Company and the Group as well as directors who are seeking re-election.
+The Directors' Fit and Proper Policy was established to set benchmark and provide guidance for the NC in their review and assessment of candidates who are to be appointed to the Board as well as Directors who are seeking re-election.

-The details of the Directors' Fit and Proper Policy are available for reference on the Company's website at www.yglworld.com.
+The details of the Directors' Fit and Proper Policy are available for reference on the Company's website.

-A summary of key activities undertaken by the NC during FYE2022, are as follows:-
+A summary of key activities undertaken by the NC during FYE2023, are as follows:-

-- Assessed and recommended for the re-election of the retiring Directors at the Annual General Meeting ("AGM"); - Review the independence of the Independent Directors of the Company; - Reviewed the effectiveness of the Board as a whole having regard to the mix of skills, character, experience, integrity, competence and time commitment rendered; - Reviewed the term of office and performance of the ARMC; and - Reviewed and recommended to the Board, the appointment of En.
-Muhamed Ali Bin Hajah Mydin as an Independent NED of the Company.
+- Assessed and recommended for the re-election of the retiring Directors at the Annual General Meeting ("AGM"); - Reviewed the independence of the Independent Directors of the Company; - Reviewed the effectiveness of the Board as a whole having regard to the mix of skills, character, experience, integrity, competence and time commitment rendered; - Reviewed the term of office and performance of the ARMC; and - Reviewed and recommended to the Board, the appointment of Mr. Wan Chia Keong as an Independent NED of the Company.